Japanese Garden Pebbles & Cobbles: Flat River Stones for Zen Gardens

 Read guide →

 Ready to create your Japanese-inspired garden?
-Shop Japanese Multicoloured Pebbles at Stones4Gardens — available in 30–60 mm and 60–120 mm from sample bags to bulk.
-Or take the PebbleFinder quiz for a personalised recommendation.
+Shop Japanese Multicoloured Pebbles at Stones4Gardens — available in 30–60 mm pebbles and 60–120 mm cobbles from sample bags to 1000 kg bulk.
+Use the calculator above to build a basket with your PebbleFinder 10% discount applied, or take the PebbleFinder quiz for a personalised recommendation.